FaroukBENGHARSSALLAH/rss-parser-lib/README.md

 - [x] Market
 - [x] NBC

-You can add your custom API by extending 'RSSParser' abstrcat class and the POJO 'News' class.
+You can add your custom API by extending *RSSParser* abstrcat class and the POJO *News* class.